taylo5jm/benchlingr/README.md

 #### Data warehouse

 [Follow the instructions in the official documentation](linkhere) to obtain a username and password for the data warehouse for your Benchling tenant.
-After obtaining a username and password, it is recommended that one define a variable in `.Renviron` called `BENCHLING_API_KEY` and `BENCHLING_API_PASSWORD` to make the credentials available to `benchlingr` with the default function arguments.
+After obtaining a username and password, it is recommended that one define a variable in `.Renviron` called `BENCHLING_WAREHOUSE_KEY` and `BENCHLING_WAREHOUSE_PASSWORD` to make the credentials available to `benchlingr` with the default settings.

 ```
 # ~/.Renviron